-(For behind the coin tray: open the coin tray and pull it horizontally to remove it.)
+2. Open the coin tray and pull it horizontally to remove it.

 3. Determine which fuse may be blown.
-The back side of each fuse box cover and the "Fuse and circuits" section in chapter 12 in this manual show the circuit for each fuse.
+The back side of the coin tray and the "Fuse and circuits" section in chapter 12 in this manual show the circuit for each fuse.

 4. Pull out the fuse with the fuse puller.
+The fuse puller is stored in the main fuse box cover in the engine compartment.